Learn-Together-Pro/CgArt/curriculum/tasks/3_aestetics/3 different set of post-effects.md

-# Create art in Blender and make 6 renders with different color schemas
+# Set up 3 different set of post-effects in blender to make your render look completely different
 ## REMARK
 ### This exercise is given to test test your understanding of the material and foster the development of imagination.
 ## RESTRICTIONS